ansible/ansible-documentation/docs/docsite/rst/collections_guide/collections_installing.rst

 Installing collections in containers
 ------------------------------------

 You can install collections with their dependencies in containers known as execution environments.
-See :ref:`getting_started_ee_index` for details.
+See `Getting started with Execution Environments <https://docs.ansible.com/ansible/devel/getting_started_ee/index.html>`_ for details.

 Installing collections with ``ansible-galaxy``
 ----------------------------------------------